Sport Studies

 Graduate Sport Studies - track ISMB

-Tyrese (23) was born and raised in the Netherlands.
-With a dad from Aruba and a mum from Jamaica, he grew up bilingual.
-In high school, he combined school with competitive swimming.
-When he started Sport Studies – track ISMB, he decided to stop swimming and fully focus on his studies.
+Tyrese (23) grew up in the Netherlands.
+With a dad from Aruba and a mum from Jamaica, he learned 2 languages at home.
+In high school he combined school with competitive swimming.
+When he started Sport Studies – track ISMB, he stopped swimming to fully focus on his studies.

 Why Sport Studies was the right fit

-‘I wanted to do a Bachelor’s programme in English because I thought this would be more valuable for my future career.
-I was not sure which field I wanted to start my professional career in.
-I did know that I liked sports and that I did not want to sit still the whole day.
-Sport Studies seemed to be the perfect fit.’
+‘I wanted to study in English because I felt this would help my future career.
+I was not yet sure which field I wanted to work in.
+I did know that I liked sport and did not want to sit still all day.
+Sport Studies was the perfect match.’

 From guest lecture to internship at Patagonia

 ‘I did my strategic internship in year 4 at Patagonia.
-I learned about this brand when I did the Sports Commerce minor.
-A programme in year 3 which I highly recommend.
-During this minor a Patagonia employee gave a guest lecture, that is how I got to know more about the brand.
+I learned about the brand in the Sport Commerce minor in year 3, which I highly recommend.
+A Patagonia employee gave a guest lecture, and that is how I became interested.

-When I was applying for internships, I chose big brands such as McLaren, Nike, adidas, Patagonia and Lego.
-I got a job offer at Patagonia in the Retail Marketing department.
-Looking back at this internship it was interesting because I learned a lot of things about the environment, sustainability and I tried a lot of new outdoor sports.’
+When I applied for internships, I chose large brands such as McLaren, Nike, adidas, Patagonia and Lego.
+Patagonia offered me a place in the Retail Marketing department.
+I learned a lot about the environment, sustainability and tried new outdoor sports.
+It was an eye-opening experience.’

-‘After graduation I am going back to Singapore and travel a bit in Asia for a month.
-Hopefully, I will have landed myself a job in the fall, so I can then start my professional career.
-I see myself working in the sports commerce area at a company that produces products.
-I think it is really satisfying when you are working on something and eventually end up with a physical product in your hands.’
+‘After graduation I will go back to Singapore and travel in Asia for a month.
+I hope to have a job shortly after so I can start my career.
+I see myself working in sports commerce at a company that creates products.
+It feels great when your work results in a physical product you can hold.’

 Tyrese’s tip for new students

-‘Try and get all your credits for the first and second year as soon as possible but do not forget to enjoy the student life and have fun with your classmates outside of school.’
+‘Try to earn all your credits in year 1 and year 2 as soon as you can.
+But also enjoy student life and have fun with your classmates outside class.’

 Excited?